SeleniumHQ/seleniumhq.github.io/docs_source_files/content/guidelines_and_recommendations/test_independency.en.md

 weight: 7
 ---

 Write each test as its own unit.
-Write the tests in a way that won't be reliant on other tests to complete:
+Write the tests in a way that will not be reliant on other tests to complete:

-Let's say there is a content management system with which you can create some custom content which then appears on your website as a module after publishing, and it may take some time to sync between the CMS and the application.
+Let us say there is a content management system with which you can create some custom content which then appears on your website as a module after publishing, and it may take some time to sync between the CMS and the application.